UCLAdeepvision/CS188-Projects-2022Winter/_posts/2022-01-27-team13-trajectory-prediction.md

 date: 2022-01-27
 ---

-> "Behavior prediction in dynamic, multi-agent systems is an important problem in the context of self-driving cars".
-[Gao, Jiyang et al.](https://arxiv.org/abs/2005.04259) In this blog, we will investigate a few different approaches to tackling this multifaceted problem (and eventually figure out a specific area that we will focus on).
+> Behavior prediction in dynamic, multi-agent systems is an important problem in the context of self-driving cars.
+In this blog, we will investigate a few different approaches to tackling this multifaceted problem and reproduce the work of [Gao, Jiyang et al.](https://arxiv.org/abs/2005.04259) by implementing the VectorNet in PyTorch.

 <!--more-->